No. 283 Squadron RAF

-No. 283 Squadron was a Royal Air Force squadron that served during the Second world war in the air-sea rescue (ASR) mission role while flying Supermarine Walruses and both in ASR and the anti-submarine patrol role while flying Vickers Warwicks.
+No. 283 Squadron was a Royal Air Force squadron that served during the Second World War in the air-sea rescue (ASR) mission role while flying Supermarine Walruses and both in ASR and the anti-submarine patrol role while flying Vickers Warwicks.

 History

 No. 283 Squadron was formed at Algiers on 11 February 1943 as an air-sea rescue squadron.
 The squadron was equipped with the Supermarine Walrus and was responsible for air-sea rescue along the North African coast.
 The squadron moved to Palermo in August 1943 to provide cover for the campaign in southern Italy.
-The squadron re-equipped with the Vickers Warwick in February 1944 and moved to RAF Hal Far, Malta.
-At the end of the Second World War the squadron disbanded at RAF Hal Far on 31 March 1946.
+The squadron re-equipped with the Vickers Warwick in February 1944 and moved to Hal Far on Malta.
+At the end of the Second World War the squadron, still at Hal Far, was disbanded on 31 March 1946.